What a beautiful way to end the year.

 Artists A.D.
 Cook and Beti Kristof with Gail.

-Our friend, Gail Galantuomini, O.D., at Red Rock Eye Care, has been going through the chemotherapy procedures for a while now and has finally got to the point where hair loss was part of the process.
-It seems as though we have a few friends that have traveled this path – too many really.
-And, it’s never easy. not for them and not for those around them.
+Our friend, Gail Galantuomini, O.D., at Red Rock Eye Care, has been going through chemotherapy procedures for a while now and has finally gotten to the point where hair loss was part of the process.
+It seems as though we have a few friends who have traveled this path – too many, really.
+And it’s never easy, not for them and not for those around them.
 Truthfully, it’s hard to see people you care about to go through these tribulations in life.
 After all, life is hard enough already.

 That’s why I believe in the healing power of art.
 Beti, too.
 We both do.
 We know because we’ve seen it before.

-Taking time to celebrate life and share a memorable time, greats laughs and a little red with the people you care about is important.
+Taking time to celebrate life and share a memorable time, great laughs, and a little red with the people you care about is important.
 It’s everything.
 It’s about the family you choose and getting through this thing we call life together, one day at a time.

 Art is fun.
 That’s part of what makes it healing.
 Fun is healing.
 Laughter, too, I believe.
 So, if laughter is the best medicine, art is a close second – then wine*.
 Maybe I should qualify because I am definitely not a doctor.
 This is just my theory.
 And I’m sticking with it.
 Laughter.
 Art.
 Wine.

-When you said you felt so beautiful when you looked in the mirror and described how uplifting the experience was…I just had to think that within you there is an amazing strength to pull yourself through all the challenging days, the not so pleasant times…but, beautiful you always are.
+When you said you felt so beautiful when you looked in the mirror and described how uplifting the experience was…I just had to think that there is an amazing strength within you to pull yourself through all the challenging days and the not-so-pleasant times…but beautiful you always are.